-We all know that Task Scheduler is the in-built Windows utility which helps us to run specified tasks at scheduled session.
-Recently, we tried to schedule a task in this tool, but unfortunately we were not able to do so.
-The task was to run to run an executable file as some scheduled time but Task Manager refused to accept this task with Access is denied message.
-Additionally an error code 0x80070005 also resulted.
+We all know that Task Scheduler is the in-built Windows utility which helps us to run specified tasks at the scheduled sessions.
+Recently, we tried to schedule a task in this tool, but unfortunately, we were not able to do so.
+The task was to run an executable file as some scheduled time but Task Manager refused to accept this task with Access is denied message.
+Additionally, an error code 0x80070005 also resulted.

 At the last, we realized that we needed to go for a registry manipulation which worked, in order to solve this problem.
 So if you’re too facing this error, here is how you can suppress it:

 Task Scheduler Access is denied.
 Error code 0x80070005

 Making mistakes while editing the Windows Registry could affect your system adversely.
 So be careful while editing registry entries and create a System Restore point before proceeding.

 1. Press Windows Key + R combination, type put regedit in Run dialog box and hit Enter to open the Registry Editor.

 2. In the left pane of Registry Editor, navigate here: